wp-plugins/media-library-assistant/readme.txt

 = How can I sort the Media/Assistant submenu table on values such as File Size? =

 You can add support for many attachment metadata values such as file size by visiting the Custom Fields tab on the Settings page.
 There you can define a rule that maps the data to a WordPress custom field and check the "MLA Column" box to make that field a sortable column in the Media/Assistant submenu table.
 You can also use the field in your `[mla_gallery]` shortcodes.
+For example, this shortcode displays a gallery of the ten largest images in the "general" category, with a custom caption:

+`
+[mla_gallery category="general" mla_caption="{+caption+}<br>{+custom:File Size+}" meta_key="File Size" orderby="meta_value" order="DESC" numberposts=10]
+`

 = How can I use Categories, Tags and custom taxonomies to select images for display in my posts and pages? =

 The powerful `[mla_gallery]` shortcode supports almost all of the query flexibility provided by the WP_Query class.
 You can find complete documentation in the Settings/Media Library Assistant Documentation tab.
+A simple example is in the preceding question.
+Here's an example that displays PDF documents with Att.
+Category "fauna" or Att.
+Tag "animal":

+`
+[mla_gallery post_mime_type="application/pdf" size=icon mla_caption="{+title+}" tax_query="array(array('taxonomy'=>'attachment_category','field'=>'slug','terms'=>'fauna'),array('taxonomy'=>'attachment_tag','field'=>'slug','terms'=>'animal'),'relation'=>'OR')"]
+`

 = Can I use `[mla_gallery]` for attachments other than images? =

 Yes!
 The `[mla_gallery]` shortcode supports all MIME types when you add the post_mime_type parameter to your query.
 You can build a gallery of your PDF documents, plain text files and other attachments.
 You can mix images and other MIME types in the same gallery, too.
+Here's an example that displays a gallery of PDF documents, using the Google File Viewer to show the first page of each document as a thumbnail:

+`
+[mla_gallery post_mime_type=application/pdf post_parent=all link=file mla_viewer=true columns=1 orderby=date order=desc]
+`

 = Can I attach an image to more than one post or page? =

 No; that's a structural limitation of the WordPress database.
 However, you can use Categories, Tags and custom taxonomies to organize your images and associate them with posts and pages in any way you like.
 The `[mla_gallery]` shortcode makes it easy.
+You can also use the `ids=` parameter to compose a gallery from a list of specific images.

 = Can the Assistant use the standard WordPress post Categories and Tags? =